natashamjaques/neural_chat/README.md

 ### for [Reddit Casual Conversations Dataset](https://www.reddit.com/r/CasualConversation/)

-To download the pre-processed dataset, use:
+To download the pre-processed dataset [4.91GB], use:
 ```
 python dataset_preprocess.py --dataset=reddit_casual --shortcut
 ```

-Alternatively, if you'd like to download a smaller version, and do pre-processing steps on your end, use:
+Alternatively, if you'd like to download a smaller version [24.2MB], and do pre-processing steps on your end, use:
 ```
 python dataset_preprocess.py --dataset=reddit_casual
     --max_sentence_length (maximum number of words in sentence; default: 30)